 Back in July, in preparing for a message about the advancement of the Kingdom of God, I wanted a photo to illustrate a point.
 ISIS had just made the news when they entered Syria.
 Over the internet and the main media, they revealed plans of establishing a caliphate across the entire Middle East in five years.
-This was the picture I selected and used:
+I selected and used the picture above.

 What was the point I was trying to make with the picture?
 Simply, that these guys understand what it means to advance a kingdom albeit a very different one.
 Say what you like but you have got to admit that they have vision, strategy, conviction and resolve.
 Indeed, they have a totally different motivation and one might even go as far as to say that this agenda is beyond political but spiritual and demonic.
 Still, let us not miss the main point: they believe in something and they sure act and move like they really believe in it!